 Bord na Móna employee and All Ireland winner with Offaly in 1982, Pat Fitzgerald, said; “This is a great day for both Bord na Móna and the Offaly GAA community.
 Whilst we can talk for hours upon end on the role played by Bord na Móna in the successes of Offaly GAA down through the years, today is all about the future for Offaly GAA.
 I look forward to seeing successful Offaly teams in football, hurling, ladies football and camogie grace Bord na Móna O’Connor Park for years to come.”

 Tommy Byrne, Chairman, Offaly GAA said: “We are thrilled to have Bord na Móna come on board and put their name to the future of Offaly GAA through Bord na Móna Faithful Fields.
-The location of the new facility near Kilcormac — between what have traditionally been considered the hurling and football areas of the county — places it at the very heart of Offaly.
-This further cements our association with Bord na Móna, a Company that has delivered significant employment to the communities of this region down through the years and follows our announcement earlier this year regarding the naming rights of Bord na Móna O’Connor Park.
-The opening of Bord na Móna Faithful Fields has been a supreme collaborative effort and I wish to thank sincerely all those involved in bringing it to fruition.
+The location of the new facility near Kilcormac — between what has traditionally been considered the hurling and football areas of the county — places it at the very heart of Offaly.
+This further cements our association with Bord na Móna, a company that has delivered significant employment to the communities of this region down through the years and follows our announcement earlier this year regarding the naming rights of Bord na Móna O’Connor Park.
+The opening of Bord na Móna Faithful Fields has been a supreme collaborative effort and I wish to thank sincerely all those involved in bringing it to fruition.”